GAMBLEGHOST/GAMBLEGHOST/README.md

 ## ABOUT ME

-- i go bu tiaa, rain, tiana, tiami, skii, egostaira, connie and more
+- i go by tiaa, rain, tiana, tiami, skii, egostaira, connie and more

 - jokes about me are alr, but fake rumors arent.. ;-;